- Books, Literature, and Writing

 Even if all you do to answer one of the questions is to say, "No, my doodle is not in color, and this is not significant to my story," that helps you move on to what else you need to know about your character.
 The best part?
-Just the fact that you've answered it will keep it in the back in your mind for future reference if it ever does become relevant.
+Just the fact that you've answered it will keep it in the back of your mind for future reference if it ever does become relevant.

 These questions also help you decide if you're going to make them a main character, a side character, or just a character met in passing.